arte921/bot.exe/README.md

 It has a simple plugin system, which can add, remove and update plugins (every plugin is a command) without restarting the bot.
 It can also reload the configuration from disk without restarting.

 If you don't need those live functions, you can enable a caching system which improves performance.
+You can still reload the commands live, by running the bot's `clearcache` command.

 # usage